Data extracted: 20 November 2025.

 Evolution of volumes

-The analysis of household consumption in terms of volumes also allows for some interesting insights: the development of volumes (total) during the period 2010-2023 shows a gradual increase, with a few exceptions, over the whole period up to 2020, where we can see the impact of the COVID-19 pandemic.
-Starting from 2021, the effect of the recovery can be observed, along with the positive trend that continues in 2022 and is confirmed in 2023.
-After the strong growth in 2021 and 2022, categories like 'Restaurants and accommodation services' as well as 'Information and communication' keep increasing, but at a slower rate.
-Decreases can be seen instead for 'Food and non-alcoholic beverages', 'Clothing and footwear', 'Furnishings, household equipment and routine household maintenance' and 'Alcoholic beverages, tobacco and narcotics'.
+The analysis of household consumption in terms of volumes also allows for some interesting insights: the development of volumes (total) during the period 2010-2024 shows a gradual increase, with a few exceptions, over the whole period up to 2020, where we can see the impact of the COVID-19 pandemic.
+Starting from 2022, the effect of the recovery can be observed, along with the positive trend that continues in 2023 and is confirmed in 2024.
+After the strong growth in 2022 and 2023, categories like restaurants and accommodation services as well as transport kept increasing, but at a slower rate.
+A decreasing trend is confirmed for clothing and footwear and alcoholic beverages, tobacco and narcotics.

 Source: Eurostat (nama_10_cp18)